cli0/gsoc_relationship/README.md

 .html) we have found that objects that share these hashes have a considerable chance of being related one way or another.
 We chose to only look for exact matches and not cluster based on hashes.
-We find that for Big Data, clustering based on the hash can create a lot of noise unnecessary noise for the final relationships.
+We find that for Big Data, clustering based on the hash can create a lot of unnecessary noise for the final relationships.
 For features such as `domain_requests` and `yara_rules`, we use [Jaccard Similarity](https://en.wikipedia.org/wiki/Jaccard_index) to calculate the weight.
-These rules for weight definition are by no means perfect or ideal and future work can be done for more detailed scoring methods using yara rules.
+These rules for weight definition are by no means perfect or ideal and future work can be done for more detailed scoring methods for services such as Yara.

 ### Final Relationships Stage